Kiron-Ang/MinecraftCharms/README.md

 Charms are items that, when placed in the nine slots in a player's hotbar, confer potion effects continuously to that player.
 This plugin implements charms for Minecraft servers and allows for the addition of custom charms.

+All charms must have a custom name and lore.
+Use the ``/give`` command in minecraft to give yourself a charm after specifying its details in the ``config.yml`` file.

+As an example, if you want to give yourself an iron ingot named "Test" with the lore text "Test", you could run this command in-game: ``/give @s minecraft:iron_ingot[minecraft:custom_name="Test",minecraft:lore=[Test]] 1``

 ## Why the project is useful

 Currently, no plugins implement charms or charm-like items in an easy way.
 Server staff can achieve the same effect with other plugins, but only after cumbersome changes.